Fly Fishing Line Buyers Guide

 What matters most in a Fly Line

-When choosing a fly line, a few core factors have the biggest impact on how your rod feels and how effectively your fly fishes.
+When choosing a fly line, a few core factors have the biggest impact on how effectively your setup casts and how your fly fishes.

-The right fly line type is determined by where in the water column you need your fly to fish.
+The right fly line density is determined by where in the water column you need your fly to fish.
 Floating, intermediate, and sinking lines each serve a specific purpose and solve different problems.

 - Floating Lines